-After just 9 months, a few thousand downloads and many compliments along the way, I’ve decided to “sunset’ my Pi-hole Management App, Pi-Man on 31st March 2021.
+After just 9 months, a few thousand downloads and many compliments along the way, I’ve decided to “sunset” my Pi-hole Management App, Pi-Man on 30th June 2021.

-It wasn’t such a difficult choice, there’s some great alternatives available right now1 from developers who’ve spent much more time on their solution than I did on this particular one and my work commitments just didn’t make this a viable long term project.
+It wasn’t such a difficult choice, there are some great alternatives available right now from developers who’ve been able to spend much more time on their iOS implementation than I was ever able to.
+Put simply, my work commitments just didn’t make this a viable long term project.

 I can however look back on this App with fondness and it’s pleasing to note that it led the way and was the first to market with a dedicated Apple Watch App for managing a Pi-hole, but I’d like to concentrate on my other Apple Watch project which I have some exciting plans for this year.

-Although I ran my own Pi-hole on a Raspberry Pi 4 with Unbound as a recursive DNS server and although it worked well, the move to NextDNS is almost night and day in comparison.
-My network feels snappy and responsive and with native Encrypted DNS support in iOS14 and macOS Big Sur it’s an absolute game changer for me, I now have fully encrypted and privacy focused protection both inside and outside my network on all my Apple devices.
+My personal Pi-hole implementation ran on a Raspberry Pi 4 with Unbound as a recursive DNS server and although it worked well, the move to NextDNS is almost night and day in comparison.
+My network feels snappy and responsive and with native Encrypted DNS support in iOS14 and macOS Big Sur it’s a game changer, I now have fully encrypted and privacy focused 1 protection both inside and outside my network on all my Apple devices.

-It is absolutely worth £18 a year but, if you’re interested yourself, their free plan is a great place to start.
+Is it worth £18 a year?
+Absolutely.
+And if you’re interested yourself, their free plan is a great place to start.

 Let’s get the ‘What is a Pi-hole?’ question out of the way first.

 Pi-hole is a Linux network-level advertisement and Internet tracker blocking application which acts as a DNS sinkhole (and optionally a DHCP server), intended for use on a private network.
 It is designed for use on embedded devices with network capability, such as the Raspberry Pi, but it can be used on other machines running Linux and cloud implementations - Wikipedia